nickjackolaisen/BusinessInitiaitive/_posts/statistics/demographics stats/2023-08-07-family_owned_businesses.md

 ---
-title: "The Environmental Impact of Different Business Structures"
+title: "The Family-Owned Business - Analysis of Their Success and Longevity"
 layout: post
 date: 2023-08-07
 author: jack_nicholaisen